-A yellow light warns motorist that the signal is about to turn red.
-Motorists must stop at a yellow light unless they are so close to the intersection that a stop can’t be safely made.
+A yellow light warns motorists that the signal is about to turn red.
+Motorists must stop at a yellow light unless they are so close to the intersection that a stop can't be safely made.

 Lots of states use automated cameras at intersections to catch drivers running red lights.
 However, Mississippi law prohibits the use of red light cameras in the state.
 Mississippi also prohibits an out-of-state red light camera ticket from going on a motorist's driving record or affecting the motorist's insurance rates.

 Red light and stop sign violations are misdemeanors in Mississippi.
 For a first offense, the motorist is looking at up to $100 in fines or a maximum ten days in jail.
 A second offense within a year carries up to $200 in fines and/or a maximum 20 days in jail.
 And a motorist convicted of a third violation within a year faces up to $500 in fines and/or a maximum six months jail time.

 Eligible drivers can avoid having the conviction go on their record by completing a “traffic safety violator course.”
 These courses are at least four hours long.